 Doesn’t the district have to tell me exactly what they are investigating, or the specific allegations underlying my suspension?

 What about my due process?

-Due process rights are not involved at this time based on the minimal employment action taken by the district and because you remain on full salary.
+Due process rights are not applicable at this time based on the minimal employment action taken by the district and because you remain on full salary.

 While I’m suspended, may I be required to perform certain duties?